Aidan-McNay/courseflow/README.md

 Contained in this directory are:

  - `pylibs`: The Python libraries/utilities used by the scripts
- - `scripts`: The main scripts for managing the course
+ - `classes`: A history of flows used for various classes
  - `utils`: Smaller scripts for one-off runs

 ## Linting